Availity/availity-angular/src/ui/dropdown/README.md

 ### [Query Large Data-sets](https://availity.github.io/availity-angular/pages/ui/#/query-large-data-sets)

 [Select2 v3.5.2](https://select2.github.io/select2/) requires an input field for lazy loading large data sets through queries.
-Do not use `ng-options` because Angular does not allow that attribute on `<input>` since `v1.4`.
-Instead, extends `AvSelectResource` to easily page large data-sets using `Select2`.
+Create a resouce by extending `AvSelectResource` and passing it as options to the input field like below.
+Do not use `ng-options` on inputs fields because Angular throws an error.

 ```js
 class DemoPhotosResource extends AvSelectResource {